Lcchy/gisele/README.md

   - note_len
   - velocity
 - Add random deviations (deviation cells) from BaseSeq: add gen_rand_note() in jack_process
-- Introduce cells: randomness functions that can be used for deviation or base, harm or rythm:
+- Introduce cells: randomness functions that can be used for deviation or base, harm or rhythm:

   - Overlapping/non-overlapping events (on same channel or not)
   - Chords
   - arpeggio
-  - polyrythms (is a relationship of rythms?)
+  - polyrhythms (is a relationship of rhythms?)
   - Retrigs
   - grooves: euclidian, minimalism, amapiano, contre-temps, kontrapunkt, dnb, acid techno, dub
   - lfo for osc param control

 - Make params sequencable
-- Add harmonic coherent transpose + iversions
+- Add harmonic coherent transpose + inversions
 - Add midi in for randomization seeding
 - Add midi rec for base seq
 - Add manual loop shortening